Methi gosht an Indian influenced curry featuring lots of fresh fenugreek, my version uses beef rather than mutton & adds sweet garden peas.

 - Salt to Taste

-- Stir in the chili powder, cumin, fenugreek, garam masala and cook out for a minute to allow the spices to become fragrant.
+- Add the garlic, ginger and green chilli and chilli powder, turmeric, cumin, and coriander, then cook for a minute stirring continuously to allow the spices to become fragrant.

 - Add the tomato paste, beef stock, brown sugar and salt